 Once AED is available, use it immediately.

 When the cardiac arrest victim starts breathing normally, put him in a recovery position and continue to monitor their breathing and pulse.
+A recovery position is a side-lying position to keep the airway open and reduce the risk of choking or aspiration.

 If the person is not breathing on their own, continue CPR until emergency medical help arrives.